+LUNCH: Breakfast and lunch are available daily and are free to all students.
 Students are expected to eat lunch every day, including on minimum days.
 Children learn better and have more energy if they eat regular meals and maintain a constant level of nourishment.
-Be sure to send a nourishing lunch or purchase a lunch every day.
-Students who bring lunches may purchase milk in the cafeteria.
+Students who bring lunches may take a milk in the cafeteria if desired.
 Lunches brought from home and stored in the classroom must be in a carefully sealed package in order to prevent a reoccurring ant problem.